rupeshkaslay/8-bit-computer-on-breadboard/README.md

 B6 | Most significant bit of the 7 bit micro-instruction

 ## Programming
 As you can imagine, no Assembler or Compiler exists for the CPU.
 We need to translate our instructions in to machine code ourselves and enter it in to RAM (implemented via EEPROM.
 Edit the contents as required).
-Given that the RAM size is just 16 bytes, thats not a lot of effort.
+Given that the RAM size is just 16 bytes, that's not a lot of effort.

 The following program is baked in to the EEPROM.
 It counts up and output values from 0 to 255 and then back down to 0 in an infinite loop.